braindef/word-stats/readme.txt

 They are just for style consistence.

-**How do I style the count lists?**

-The CSS classes are:

-* Container widget li: word-stats-counts-widget
-* h2 widget title: word-stats-counts-title
-* Widget and shortcode ul of counts: word-stats-counts
-* li of all count items (widget and shortcode): word-stats-count
-* li of the total word count (widget and shortcode): word-stats-list-total
-* li of the total word count (dashboard): word-stats-dash-total

 == Screenshots ==

+1. Analytics page.
-1. Total word counts in the dashboard.
+2. Total word counts in the dashboard.
-2. Live stats for the post being edited.
+3. Live stats for the post being edited.
-3. Extra column showing an aggregate of the readability indexes.
+4. Extra column showing an aggregate of the readability indexes.
-4. Stats page displaying monthly words per author.

 == Changelog ==
+= 3.0.4 =
+* Fix: Broken live count.

+= 3.0.3 =
+* Fix: Bug in stats page query when 'Count words from drafts and posts pending review' option was off.
+* Fix: Bug displaying saved options.

+= 3.0.2 =
+* Fix: Covered some analytics page error cases when there is no data within the period.
+* Fix: Missing translation string.

+= 3.0.1 =
+* Fix: Removed operator ?: unsupported in older PHP 5 versions.
+* Fix: Description typo.

+= 3.0 =
+* New premium stats page.
+* Allowed all users with access to the stats page to see stats for all authors.
+* Readability Index column is calculated when viewing the posts list.
+* Fix: Duplicated readability index value when number was a round integer.

 = 2.2 =
 * Fix: Wrong values in Readability Index column (missing multibyte support).